timholy/SnoopCompile.jl/docs/src/bot.md

 - Precompile script

-Add a `snoopCompile.jl` file under `deps/SnoopCompile`.
+Add a `snoopi_bot.jl` file under `deps/SnoopCompile`.
 The content of the file should be a script that "exercises" the functionality you'd like to precompile.
 One option is to use your package's `"runtests.jl"` file, or you can write a custom script for this purpose.

 For example, some examples that call the functions: